 Is there any new information about what is being done about the PhD shortage?

 Building capacity for the Research Doctorate was the topic of this year's Researcher Academic Town meeting at the ASHA Convention in Philadelphia.
 The presenters, Dr. Brenda Ryals and Dr. Larry Leonard shared Building Capacity for the Research Doctorate [PDF] information on how their respective academic programs are addressing the challenge of recruiting and retaining PhD students.
-Current data on the state of PhD education were provided in the Road Map to Successful Capacity Building for the Research Doctorate [PDF].
 A slideshow presentation [PDF] featuring select data on the status of PhD education this flyer included data from the Higher Education Data System (HES) and the Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) Student surveys as well information on "Promising Practices" from the Council of Graduate Schools' PhD Completion Project.

 The 300 faculty and researchers in attendance were not mere listeners.
 They were asked to brainstorm about PhD recruitment and retention approaches that might be implemented at the national, institutional and individual levels.
 Some common themes on remedying PhD shortages did emerge from the discussion groups: